 The involvement of the ELCA and FBS expanded with the ELH following the devastating earthquake of January 12, 2010.
 This tragedy resulted in over 200,000 people being killed, leaving the country economically and socially disrupted.
 The consequences of this disaster, still present today in 2018, along with repeated hurricanes and political and social disfunction, increase the challenges for the people of Haiti to make a living and feed their families.
 The Lutheran Church is present and active however, in some of the most distant and poorest areas of the country.

 Since 2010, there has been significant growth of the ELH.
 Thanks to the efforts of Pastor Livenson and the Executive Council of the ELH, working in accompaniment with the FBS Haiti Task Force, progress towards a functioning church is being made.
 Our mutual goal is to expand the church’s ministry together and to help improve the quality of life for all Haitians.
 Projects such as providing goats to families and erecting solar panels at the Lutheran Center in Gressier have empowered both the people and the church.
 God’s word continues to bless the people of Haiti as the gospel is shared–as of 2022 there are nearly 35 churches, with more contemplating becoming a part of ELH during the year ahead.

-Dr. Ken Vermillion (firstname.lastname@example.org) serves as chair for the Haiti Task Force which meets regularly, aside from the Global Mission Committee (GMC) meetings, to discuss the many projects and requests.
+Alonzo Batson (firstname.lastname@example.org) serves as chair for the Haiti Team which meets regularly, aside from the Global Mission Table (GMT) meetings, to discuss the many projects and requests.
 At this time, accompaniment trips cannot be arranged due to security concerns.
 Congregations or individuals interested in becoming involved with mission projects or considering developing mission trips to Haiti are encouraged to work through the Haiti Task Force and FB Synod office.
-A Companion Church Mission Trip Packet has been developed by the GMC to help with orientation and planning around mission trips.
+A Companion Church Mission Trip Packet has been developed by the GMT to help with orientation and planning around mission trips.

-Please contact Dr. Vermillion or PJ May, Chair of the FB Synod Global Mission Committee (email@example.com) with questions about working with the ELH in Haiti.
+Please contact Alonzo Batson or Rev. Katie Carroll, Chair of the FB Synod Global Mission Table (email@example.com) with questions about working with the ELH in Haiti.